marcelarie/nvim-lua/README.md

 # nvim config

 # TODO
-1. Find and config Better file tree
+1. Find and config Better file tree (nvim-tree(?))
 2. Find LSP complition to show less
+3. Find how to get more memory on Lua LS
+4. Change line color